 MCCYN is a fee assistance program that keeps affordable child care in reach for eligible families.
 It’s intended for families who cannot access military-operated care due to distance or waitlists.
 With fee assistance, a portion of your child care cost is paid to reduce the cost of using community-based care.
 The goal is to make it easier for you to afford quality child care from local community providers when you cannot access military care.

-MCCYN is available to Air Force active duty members, Air Force Reservists on active duty, civilian Air Reserve Technicians*, and Gold Star spouses who:
+MCCYN is available to Air Force active duty members, Air Force Reservists on active duty, Air Reserve Technicians, Air Force civilians*, and Gold Star spouses who:

 - Are stationed at an installation that has been pre-identified as fee assistance eligible or

 - Do not live near a DoD installation with a Child and Youth program.

 If married, your spouse must be employed, actively seeking employment, or a full-time student.